45 Fall Activities to Add to Your Bucket List

 Watch a scary movie

 Fright night gives you an excuse to turn off all the lights while you huddle under a blanket for a scary movie date.
-The same goes for October 31, when you can binge watch the best Halloween movies on Netflix and the spookiest Halloween movies on Hulu.
+The same goes for Oct.
+31, when you can binge-watch the best Halloween movies on Netflix and the spookiest Halloween movies on Hulu.
 Better yet, Freeform’s “31 Nights of Halloween” plays Halloween movies all night long, every night, for the month of October.
 We bet your partner won’t mind if you cuddle close during the most suspenseful parts.

 Nosh on Halloween candy